 Tivoli Lazio, Italy Travel Guide

-For connectivity, consider local SIM cards or eSIMs.
-Wi-Fi is generally available in accommodations and public areas.
+For internet access, consider local SIM cards or eSIMs.
+Wi-Fi is commonly found in accommodations and open areas.

 Wi-Fi is widespread.
 Post offices are available for your mailing needs.

 Italian is the official language.
-While English may be present in tourist areas, learning some basic Italian phrases is valued.
+While English may be present in tourist areas, learning a number of simple Italian phrases is valued.

 Even a few Italian words can greatly improve your interactions with locals and make your visit more pleasant.